Join a meeting as an avatar in Microsoft Teams

 Biometric use information

-Your photo is not retained or used for any other purpose.
-The create avatars from photo feature doesn't make any other predictions outside of your facial features.
+Note: The user's photo isn't retained nor used for any other purpose.
+The create avatars from photo feature doesn't make any other predictions outside your facial features.

 Join your meetings as an avatar